 Our warm welcome to learning, Parent-Child Garden sessions meet in an inviting Waldorf early childhood classroom to explore the rewarding and challenging task of raising young children.
-Weekly teacher-led classes for babies, toddlers and pre-nursery children with a parent or caregiver, are offered in nine week sessions beginning fall, winter and spring.
+Weekly teacher-led classes for babies, toddlers and pre-nursery children with a parent or caregiver, offered in eight week sessions beginning fall, winter and spring.

 Parent-Child Garden Groups